-A few years after the cancellation Sam & Max Freelance Police (and after Telltale had produced their seasons of the franchise) we posted this cumbersome compilation that more or less houses all known information related to the game's development and cancellation.
+A few years after the cancellation Sam & Max Freelance Police (and after Telltale had produced their seasons of the franchise) we posted this cumbersome compilation that more or less houses all known information related to the game's development, cancellation, and aftermath.

 The other reason fans were caught off-guard was that this announcement came soon after the bankruptcy of Infinite Machine, who had been working on an unrelated, console Sam & Max title called Sam & Max Plunge Through Space, thus leaving the characters' fan base particularly unsuspecting of any good news.
 As Purcell would recall in a 2007 interview: